olcf/olcf-user-docs/data/index.rst

 .. warning::
    On January 31, 2025, data remaining on the HPSS will no longer be accessible and will be **PERMANENTLY DELETED**.
 Following this date, the OLCF will no longer be able to retrieve data remaining on HPSS.
 Please do not wait to move needed data.
 For more information on migrating data from HPSS to Kronos (the center's new archival storage system) see the :ref:`hpss-migration` section.

 Project Archive directories may only be accessed via utilities called HSI and HTAR.
 For more information on using HSI or HTAR, see the :ref:`data-hpss` section.
-For more information on migrating your data form HPSS to the new archival storage system (Kronos), see :ref:`hpss_migration`.

 .. note::
    HPSS is now read-only.
 Users cannot transfer data into HPSS and should instead use :ref:`kronos`.
 For more information on migrating your files from HPSS to Kronos or another storage location, see the :ref:`hpss-migration` section.